Master of Arts in Christian Counseling and Family Ministry

 - Once all forms have been submitted, prospective students may be interviewed by representatives of the graduate faculty who will then make a decision regarding acceptance into the graduate program and to discuss degree plan.

 A maximum of six semester hours can be transferred into the M.A. program from a regionally accreditation institution.
-Transfer hours must be approved by the dean of biblical studies.
+Transfer hours must be approved.

 - Submit a completed online application.